sjhloco/ip_auto_lab/data_model/README.md

 # Data Models - Deploy Leaf and Spine

 The idea behind these data models is to deploy a leaf and spine architecture and its related services in a declarative manner.
 A dynamic inventory is created using either an inventory plugin or inventory script based on the information within the data models.
-Unless specifically stated all the elements of the data model can be changed as the none of the scripting or templating logic uses the actual contents to make decisions.
+Unless specifically stated all the elements of the data model can be changed as none of the scripting or templating logic uses the actual contents to make decisions.

 This deployment will only scale upto 4 spines, 4 borders and 10 leafs.
 By default the following ports are used for inter-switch links, ideally these ranges would not be changed but can be done so within *fabric.yml*.